anonymoustafa/my-reading-list/README.markdown

 5. **[Very important list on reddit](https://www.reddit.com/r/learnprogramming/comments/8ukniw/books_that_changed_the_way_you_understand/)**
 6. J Clark Scott - _But How Do It Know_ - The Basic Principles of Computers for Everyone (2009, John C. Scott) - libgen.lc
 7. The Nature of Code; Daniel Shiffman.
+8. Search HEAD FIRST Reiily and read as much as you can!

 ### System Programming
 1. Operating System Concepts, 10th edition, by Abraham Silberschatz, Peter B. Galvin, and Greg Gagne (Wiley, 2018)